 NWCCD is working towards a comprehensive, environmental approach to address alcohol and other drug use on campus.
 Through the development of the Drug, Alcohol, and Sexual Assault Prevention Committee, we are developing coordinated programming across the district to ensure comprehension.
-Due to staff turnover, DASA has not met regularly nor have SC and GC consistently coordinated regarding programming.
+Due to staff changes, and COVID, DASA has not met regularly nor have SC and GC consistently coordinated regarding programming.
 Reconvening the group with new members and including community coalitions, will helped to revitalize the vision.
 Gillette College has been successful with their Active Minds group on campus to provide peer education.
+Sheridan College has started a Peer Health Educator program that is seeing success in many areas.

 NWCCD has reviewed and developed many policies and procedures over the past two years.
-The student code of conduct was updated and approved for compliance with Title IX, VAWA, EDGAR Part 86 and Cleary in August 2017.
+The student code of conduct is reviewed annually to ensure compliance with Title IX, VAWA, EDGAR Part 86 and Cleary.
+A full review and assessment of the effectiveness of the student code of conduct will happen in 2022.

 Human Resources is reviewing annual employee training to include additional drug and alcohol prevention training.
-NWCCD will implement a comprehensive training program for students and leaders that will promote a drug and alcohol free environment as well as a culture of safety and upstanding.
-NWCCD offers a bystander intervention program, EverFi, which supports peer interventions to prevent drug and alcohol abuse.
+NWCCD will implement a comprehensive training program for students that will promote a drug and alcohol-free environment as well as a culture of safety and upstanding.
+NWCCD is currently in the process of implementing the Green Dot Bystander Intervention program across the district.
+All new students also take Foundry courses, which supports peer interventions to prevent drug and alcohol abuse.